-assumed the position as the Deputy Chief of the Army Reserve at the Pentagon in October 2014 and has served for more than 38 years as a commissioned officer in the United States Army and Army Reserve.
+Major General Glenn J. Lesniak assumed the position as the Deputy Chief, Army Reserve, October 2014 as the senior advisor to the Chief, Army Reserve on policies and programs for the USAR including force structure, Congressional budget and appropriations process, development of manpower and personnel policies, as well as Department of the Army and Department of Defense Matters.
+He has served for more than 38 years as a commissioned officer in the United States Army and Army Reserve.

 Major General Lesniak graduated from the United States Military Academy at West Point in 1976.
 He attended the Engineer Officer Basic Course at Fort Bragg, North Carolina.
 His initial assignment was Platoon Leader with B Company, 5th Engineer Battalion at Fort Leonard Wood, Missouri.
 In 1982, he was assigned to the 1st ROTC Region, with duty at the University of Connecticut, as an Assistant Professor of Military Science.